 Are you sniffling and sneezing during the winter and you don’t know why?
 It could be that you have an allergy to certain molds.
-Once in a while a mold problem in the home, which can be controlled, is the cause of allergies—kind of like dust.
+Once in a while in a home there’s a mold problem, which can be controlled, and it’s the cause of allergies—kind of like dust.
 Perhaps you’re not suffering from mold allergies, but you’re looking at your bathroom wondering how it turned into a science project so quickly?

 During the winter months people have one of two problems: either the air in their home is too dry and it’s causing problems, or the air in their home is too moist, and is causing mold to grow.
 During the summer months we have problems with excessive mold growth because of a higher relative humidity.
-If that’s the case, you may want to check out .
+If that’s the case, you may want to check out how to get rid of humidity.
 In this article I’ll talk about cleaning up the mold and how to keep your home free of mold.

 How to Clean and Control Mold